vermont42/ProgrammaticLayout/README.md

 ### Tutorial

 This tutorial takes no position as to whether PL or IB is the better approach.
 But because of PL's many benefits, this tutorial _does_ argue that developers who know only IB would benefit from learning PL.
-A desire to facilitate this learning prompted this tutorial, which begins now.
+A desire to facilitate this learning prompted this tutorial, which begins after the following disclaimer: The tutorial assumes working knowledge of iOS development with IB and, in particular, Auto Layout.
+Readers not in possession of that knowledge might find helpful [CS193P](https://www.youtube.com/watch?v=71pyOB4TPRE), which was the tutorial's author's entrée to iOS development.

 1\.
 Clone, build, and run the [starter project](https://github.com/vermont42/CatBreedsIB).